 To set the default web browser in Windows 11, first, you need to open the Settings app, and a quick way to do that is pressing Windows + I on your keyboard simultaneously.
 Then, in Settings, select Apps on the left sidebar, and click or tap on Default apps in the window’s right pane.

 This opens the Default apps page from the Settings app.
-Here, you’re going to have to find the web browser you want to set as default.
-To do that, look for the “Set defaults for applications” section and, in its search field, type the name of that web browser.
-For instance, if you want to set Google Chrome as your default Windows 11 browser, type chrome.
-Then, click or tap on the appropriate search result.
+Here, locate Chrome, the web browser you want to set as default.
+To do that, in the Search apps field, directly under “Set defaults for applications,” type Chrome.
+Then, click or tap on the appropriate search result: Google Chrome.

-Next, Windows 11 closes the dialog box and brings you back to the selected browser page from Settings.
-Here, you can see that the change was made, and the new browser is the default one now.
-Also, it doesn’t matter whether you chose to use HTTP or HTTPS: both are configured at the same time.
-When you modify the settings for one entry, the other changes too, automatically.
+Next, Windows 11 closes the dialog box and brings you back to the Google Chrome page in Settings.
+Here, you can see that the change was made, and the browser is now the default app for the selected file type or link type.

 That’s it!
-Now you have a new default browser in Windows 11, so all websites should open in it from now on.
-However, you might also want to make the same changes for other file types and link types.
-Just follow the same procedure to set Chrome (or any other browser) as default for opening FTP connections, HTML documents, etc.
+Now Chrome is the default PDF viewer in Windows 11, so all PDF files should open in it.
+If you want, follow the same steps to make the same changes for any other file types and link types.

-Now you know how to change the default web browser on a Windows 11 computer or device.
-Before you go, we are curious to find out: what browser did you set as default, and why?
-Do you prefer Chrome, Firefox, Opera, or another browser?
-Let us know in the comments section below.
+Now you know how to make Chrome the default web browser on a Windows 11 computer or device.
+Before you go, I’m curious to know: Why did you want to change your browser to Chrome?
+Did you choose another browser as your default?
+Maybe you weren’t paying attention after a recent update and accidentally allowed Windows 11 to set Edge as your default?
+Do you prefer Chrome over Microsoft Edge, or do you like Firefox or Opera more?
+Let me know in the comments section below.